Mind the Gap: A Review of Arabic Post-Training Datasets and Their Limitations: Methodology

 \section{Methodology}

 We exclusively collected Arabic post-training datasets' metadata from the \textit{Hugging Face Hub}, as it represents the most comprehensive and widely-adopted machine learning platform utilized by researchers, developers, and organizations worldwide.
-The platform's standardized metadata structure, extensive dataset repository, and robust API support make it the optimal choice for systematic data collection.
-While we initially attempted to diversify our sources by including platforms such as \textit{GitHub}, the number of datasets with sufficient metadata and standardized formatting was negligible compared to Hugging Face Hub's extensive collection.
-Additionally, GitHub repositories often lack the structured metadata tags and consistent documentation standards essential for our automated collection methodology.
-Therefore, we focused exclusively on the \textit{Hugging Face Hub} as our primary source to ensure data quality, consistency, and comprehensive coverage of available Arabic post-training datasets.
+While we initially attempted to diversify our sources by including platforms such as \textit{GitHub} and \textit{Kaggle}, the number of datasets with sufficient metadata and standardized formatting was negligible compared to Hugging Face Hub's extensive collection.
+Additionally, GitHub and Kaggle datasets often lack the structured metadata tags and consistent documentation standards essential for our automated collection methodology.
+Therefore, we focused solely on the \textit{Hugging Face Hub} as our primary source to ensure data quality, consistency, and comprehensive coverage of available Arabic post-training datasets.
 Our dataset collection and evaluation pipeline is shown in Figure~\ref{fig:method_pipeline}.